July 2020

 IMPORTANT: In case you're using own

-Besides providing impl functions, service implementations can now provide specific subclasses of cds.Service
+Besides providing impl functions, service implementations can now provide specific subclasses of cds.Service, as shown below:

 // srv/cat-service.js